Chris MacFarland: Colorado Avalanche

-On May 21, 2015, MacFarland was hired by the Colorado Avalanche to serve in the same capacity of an assistant general manager to Joe Sakic.
+On May 21, 2015, MacFarland was hired by the Colorado Avalanche to serve in the same capacity of assistant to general manager Joe Sakic.
 Working closely with Sakic, MacFarland played a pivotal part in helping the Avalanche rebuild from finishing last in the league in the 2016–17 season to capturing the Presidents' Trophy in 2020–21 and winning the Stanley Cup in the following 2021–22 season.

-On July 11, 2022, MacFarland was promoted to the general manager for the championship-winning Colorado Avalanche, with Joe Sakic assuming the president of hockey operations role.
+On July 11, 2022, MacFarland was promoted to general manager of the Avalanche, with Sakic assuming the role of president of hockey operations.

+Nashville Predators

+On June 2, 2026, MacFarland departed the Avalanche to become president of hockey operations and general manager of the Nashville Predators.

 Personal life

-Chris and his wife, Chandra, have three sons, Jake, Gavin, Sawyer, and a daughter, Cara.
+MacFarland and his wife, Chandra, have three sons, Jake, Gavin, Sawyer, and a daughter, Cara.